Aliases for CD300LF Gene

 This gene encodes a member of the CD300 protein family.
 Members of this family are cell surface glycoproteins with a single IgV-like extracellular domain, and are involved in the regulation of immune response.
 The encoded protein is an inhibitory receptor.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2014]

 GeneCards Summary for CD300LF Gene

 CD300LF (CD300 Molecule Like Family Member F) is a Protein Coding gene.
 Diseases associated with CD300LF include Noonan Syndrome 7 and Noonan Syndrome 6.
-Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
+Among its related pathways are Innate Immune System and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.
 An important paralog of this gene is CD300LD.

 UniProtKB/Swiss-Prot Summary for CD300LF Gene